yangsu01/funance_blog/blogs/04-trading-with-arima/trading-with-arima.md

 In the figure, the red dotted line is where we bought the stock, the green dotted line is where we sold the stock, and the green shaded area is the period we held the stock (it will be red if the return over that period is negative).
 All following plots will follow this format.
 Sorry if you're red-green colorblind.

-Damn, thats pretty good returns though.
-Considering the time-frame is just over a month and a half.
+Damn, that's pretty good returns though.
+Considering the time frame is just over a month and a half.
 13% returns for NASDAQ?
 Geez.
-Tech stocks are really flying.
+Tech stocks are flying.

 ### 1.2 Panic Buy, Panic Sell